ebloc/ebloc-broker/docs/convert/source/geth.md

 - Please open `stats.sh` file under `eblocGeth`directory.
 Write your unique name instead of `mynameis`.

-- :warning: Change `DATADIR` variable with path for `eth-net-intelligence-api` directory :warning:
+- Change `DATADIR` variable with path for `eth-net-intelligence-api` directory.

-- :warning: `geth-server` should be running on the background :warning:
+- `geth-server` should be running on the background.

 ##### Finally you should run following command